By: Leanne R.

-How frequently do you eat take out in a week?
+How frequently do you eat takeaway food in a week?

 There are two different types of interviews structured and unstructured.
 They are carried out between the researcher and the participant over the phone or in person.

 In a structured interview, the questions are predefined and asked in a proper sequence for in-depth interviews.
 Whereas, in an unstructured interview, the questions are decided as the interview is taking place.
 It is more of a conversation.
-The aim with each interview is the same – gather quantifiable data.
+The aim of each type of interview is the same – gather quantifiable data.

-In this technique the participants are observed in their natural setting.
+In this technique, the participants are observed in their natural setting.
 They are mostly used for qualitative research but sometimes work for quantitative data.
-For instance, if someone wants to study the time when a particular area has the most traffic, how many cars are there, etc. This can be done after observing that area every day.
+For instance, if someone wants to study the time when a particular area has the most traffic.
+This can be done after observing that area every day.

-Using external data such as old records and statistics can help gather quantitative information.
-For instance, someone building water pumps in a village can use the census done by the government to find out the number of people living there.
+It is a statistical method that uses external data such as old records and statistics to gather quantitative information.
+For instance, someone is building water pumps in a village.
+He can use the census done by the government to find out the number of people living there.

 In the probability sampling technique, the researchers choose the sample at random.
 It has four different subtypes, including cluster sampling, stratified random sampling, simple random sampling, systematic sampling.

-In the non-probability sampling, the researcher uses his/her expertise and knowledge to pick a sample.
-It has further five types: quota sampling, judgment sampling, snowball sampling, consecutive sampling and convenience sampling.
+In non-probability sampling, the researcher uses his/her expertise and knowledge to pick a sample.
+It has five further types: quota sampling, judgment sampling, snowball sampling, consecutive sampling, and convenience sampling.

 Once you have identified the sample and gathered the data, you must analyze quantitative data.
 There are different data analysis techniques:

-This was everything you needed to know before carrying out a quantitative research.
+This was everything you needed to know before carrying out quantitative research.
 We understand that it isn’t easy, especially for someone who isn’t familiar with the research method.
-If you face any difficulty, the experts at 5StarEssays are always available to assist.
+If you face any difficulty, the experts at 5StarEssays.com are always available to assist.